eProsima/Fast-DDS-QoS-Profiles-Manager/docs/rst/fastdds_qos_profiles_manager_cli/cli_elements/cli_elements_intro.rst

 ==============================

 The access to each configuration parameter is done sequentially using a dot-separated entity string.
-This section explains with detail how to access the different configuration parameter.
+This section explains with detail how to access the different configuration parameters.

 .. note::